 His story lives as do the stories of the 49 other Virginians who have been recognized for answering the call to duty, and for performing far above and beyond that call.

-Pam Seay is the President of the Virginia War Memorial Foundation.
+written by Pam Seay, President of the Virginia War Memorial Foundation.